 Jan.
 11, 2014

-Pittsburgh shot out to an early lead Saturday against Wake Forest and didn't look back in notching its third-straight Atlantic Coast Conference win by a score of 80-65.
+PITTSBURGH (AP) - Pittsburgh shot out to an early lead Saturday against Wake Forest and didn't look back in notching its third-straight Atlantic Coast Conference win by a score of 80-65.

 Lamar Patterson led all scorers with 27 points, his sixth 20-point game of the season.
 Patterson shot 10 of 17 from the field, dished out a game-high six assists, grabbed five rebounds in 32 efficient minutes as he continues to work on a standout senior year.